 - Detail strip the gun every 2,500 rounds or yearly, whichever comes first.

-When it’s written out like that it really doesn’t look like a whole lot more than I would do with any carry pistol.
+It really doesn’t look like more than I would do with any carry pistol.

-The 1911 gets a lot of flack and I get it – it’s certainly dated, and there are many, many options that are massively better (at least on paper).
+The 1911 gets a lot of flack and I get it – it’s certainly dated.
+There are many, many options that are massively better (at least on paper).
 But to say the 1911 isn’t worthy of consideration is – I’ll say it, even at the risk of sounding like a 1911 apologist – just wrong.
 Maintained correctly it works and works and works.
-I wouldn’t recommend anyone go out a buy a 1911 as their carry pistol, but if you already own one, got one handed down to you, or (as in my case) have a huge body of training and experience with one, don’t despair.
+I wouldn’t recommend anyone go out a buy a 1911 as their carry pistol.
+But if you already own one, got one handed down to you, or (as in my case) have a huge body of training and experience with one, don’t despair.

 Stay tuned for more info on the 1911!